-What is “public life”?
+What is “public life?"

 Public life happens when different parts of society (such as government, businesses, churches, non-profits, social movements, community organizations, and media) come together to make decisions about issues of common concern.
-For example, a church advocating for a change in social assistance policies; a labour union negotiating an agreement with business owners; a charity working with a school to set up a community garden; a government body making a ruling about Canadian content on a radio station; and a newspaper publishing articles that spark debate on funding for First Nations schools are all examples of public life.
+For example, a church advocating for a change in social assistance policies; a labour union negotiating an agreement with business owners; a charity working with a school to set up a community garden; a government body making a ruling about Canadian content on a radio station; and a newspaper publishing articles that spark debate on funding for First Nations schools, are all examples of public life.

-Will the PHE program prepare me for graduate school?
+Will PHE prepare me for graduate school?

 How does the program work?

-Do I really have to take economics?
+Do I have to take economics?

-I have more questions about the PHE program; who can I ask?
+I have more questions about the PHE program.
+Who can I ask?

 Contact any of the Politics, History, or Economics faculty with questions.